-12. Non-Financial Performance of the Council
+14. Non-Financial Performance of the Council

-During 2019/20, Rushmoor Borough Council has continued its drive towards a sustainable future, developing plans for a workforce fit for the future, continuing its improvement and efficiency work using System Thinking principles and continuing to deliver high quality services to its residents while seeking to reduce costs.
+During 2020/21, Rushmoor Borough Council has continued its drive towards a sustainable future, developing plans for a workforce fit for the future, continuing its improvement and efficiency work using System Thinking principles and continuing to deliver high quality services to its residents while seeking to reduce costs.
 As the financial statements demonstrate, the Council continues to maintain a sound financial position.

-We have established good financial management processes and procedures and, recognising that we operate in an environment of continuous change, we will pursue our drive for on-going improvement, working collaboratively across the Council, and with partners where appropriate, to deliver effective end-to-end processes.
+The Council has established good financial management processes and procedures and, recognising that it operates in an environment of continuous change, it will pursue it's drive for on-going improvement, working collaboratively across the Council, and with partners where appropriate, to deliver effective end-to-end processes.